BasanthVerma/MemeMaker-Swift/README.md

 # MemeMaker-Swift
 A Simple Meme Making iOS application written in Swift 3.0

-This is a demo repository that was created to show that I've finally learned Swift 3.0 and Storyboards  :P
+This is a demo repository that was created to show that I've finally learnt Swift 3.0 and Storyboards  :P

 Here's a Screeshot from the Application -